mddazure/azure-route-server-lab/README.md

 The VM has routes for all prefixes outside of the VNET, pointing to both instances of the Gateway.

-The Azure platform will do Equal Cost Multipath (ECMP) routing, meaning that traffic will be shared over both Gateway instances.
-Traffic is load shared by flow, with flow identified by its "5-tuple" of source and destination IP addresses, source and destination ports and protocol (TCP, UDP, ICMP).
+:point_right: The Azure platform will do Equal Cost Multipath (ECMP) routing, meaning that traffic will be shared over both Gateway instances.
+Traffic is load shared by flow, with a flow identified by its "5-tuple" of source and destination IP addresses, source and destination ports and protocol (TCP, UDP, ICMP).

-Packets belonging to the same flow will be sent to the same next hop (Gateway instance).
-Note that flow symmetry is not guaranteed: the path for return packets of the same flow is determined by the CSR, and these may be sent via the other instance.
+Packets belonging to the same flow are sent to the same next hop (Gateway instance).
+Flow symmetry is not guaranteed: the path for return packets of the same flow is determined by the CSR, it may be send return traffic via the tunnel to the other instance.